 If a person has TB of the lymph nodes, the inflamed gland swells or increases in size.
 Usually the infected lymph node is in the neck, but it can also be in the armpits or in the groin.
 Usually such a lymph node does not cause pain and it feels firm.
 As the disease progresses the node can become fluctuant, red and tender.
 A lymph node which has become an abscess can burst and produce pus to the skin.

 Treatment for TB disease

 TB disease is always treated at first with a combination of four medicines.
-The basic TB drugs are rifampicin, isoniazid, pyrazinamide, ethambutol and streptomycin.
-The last one is an antibiotic which is injected in the muscle.
+The basic TB drugs are rifampicin, isoniazid, pyrazinamide, and ethambutol.

 The drug doses are prescribed according to the patient’s weight.
 TB medication must be taken regularly every day in an empty stomach.
 It is not always easy.
 That is why, in Finland, a qualified worker is present to support the patient when taking the medication.
 At the same time, the worker makes sure the patient swallows every dosage and observes possible adverse effects of medication.
 Every person who has contracted TB disease has the right for such observed treatment.
 If a patient interrupts treatment on his own or stops taking some medicine every now and then it can lead to development of a TB strain which is resistant to TB medication.

 Treatment of ordinary TB which is sensitive to basic TB drugs lasts at least six months.
 The treatment can last longer if the disease is severe.
 In normal cases 4 drugs are used during the first two months then two drugs.

 Tuberculosis is a generally hazardous communicable disease.
 According to the communicable diseases act, treatment for TB and examinations for TB when TB is suspected are free-of-charge to the patient in Finland.

 TB disease can be cured with modern TB medication when started early enough.